Ela-Bo/HR-Diversity/README.md

 - Avg Salary per Gender (Gender Gap)
 - Compare financial and non-financial rewards earned

+### Ranked
+Ranked method metrics are single statements where respondents answer on a scale of 1 to 5, one being a “strongly disagree” and 5 being a “strongly agree”.
+This helps to quantify feeling across the organization.
+- I can disagree with my co-workers productively, regardless of seniority
+- I know all opportunities in the company are open to anyone who is qualified

 ### Related to D&I Initiatives
 - **Number of D&I Initiatives Implemented** = The number of D&I initiatives implemented measures organizational commitment to establishing and maintaining a culture of diversity and inclusion
 - **Number of D&I Trainings & Participants** = The number of D&I trainings offered and measuring the participamnts can give you insights of your culture of diversity and inclusion
+- % of **bathrooms** that are gender affirming or **gender neutral**
+- % of **entrances** and exits that are **accessible**

 ### Related to Recruiting
 Useful for identifying barriers to entry for different groups, pipeline issues, and narrow or biased recruitment efforts or for identifying bias in assessment and selection.